siyuan-note/user-guide-en_US/❓ FAQs.md

 ## How to adjust table rows and columns?

-First position the cursor to the cell that needs to be adjusted, and then click the ((20201118224558-kjqbl10 "table block icon")) to see the editing operation of the table.
+First position the cursor on the cell that needs to be adjusted, and then right-click to see the table adjustment menu.

 ## Where are the configuration files stored?